dawsonjon/FPGA-TX/README.md

 The local oscillator consists of 32-bit unsigned counter, which is multiplied by a 32-bit frequency value supplied by the control software.
 The top 10 bits then index a table of sin values, generating a scaled 10 bit signed output.
-At the moment the table contains all values from -pi to pi radians, but greater resolutions could be achieved by exploiting the symmetry of the sin function.
+At the moment the table contains all values from -pi to +pi radians, but greater resolutions could be achieved by exploiting the symmetry of the sine function.
 1024 x 10 bits fits into a single FPGA Block RAM.

-A Frequency resolution of 32 bits alls the LO to be tuned in the range 0 to Fs/2 in steps of Fs/(2^32).
+A Frequency resolution of 32 bits allows the LO to be tuned in the range 0 to Fs/2 in steps of Fs/(2^32).
 This gives a frequency resolution of ~0.02Hz at 100MHz.
 This gives some flexibility to compensate for the +/-100ppm crystal oscillator, even at higher sampling rates.